lethain/staff-eng/src/markdown/guides/being-visible.md

 Sometimes that isn't enough, though, and some other strategies are:

-*   Write and distribute more long-lived documents, like architecture docs or technical specifications.
+*   Write and distribute more long-lived documents, like architecture docs or technical specification
-*   Lead (and, to a lesser extent, participate in) company forums like architecture reviews, company all hands, and learning circles.
+*   Lead (and, to a lesser extent, participate in) company forums like architecture reviews, company all hands, and learning circles
-*   Be a cheerleader for your team's and peers' work on Slack.
+*   Be a cheerleader for your team's and peers' work on Slack
-*   You can also cheerlead via email instead of Slack.
+*   You can also cheerlead via email instead of Slack
-*   [Share weekly notes](https://lethain.com/weekly-updates/) of your work to your team and stakeholders in a way that other folks can get access to your notes if they're interested.
+*   [Share weekly notes](https://lethain.com/weekly-updates/) of your work to your team and stakeholders in a way that other folks can get access to your notes if they're interested
-*   Contribute to your company's blog.
+*   Contribute to your company's blog
-*   Attend, or potentially even host, office hours for your team or org.
+*   Attend, or potentially even host, office hours for your team or org

 Find the right mix of activities that leverage your strengths, aren't already overburdened with volume, and feel authentic to you.
-If you've never done much communication of your work, it may feel awkward to self-promote your work.
+If you've never communicated about your work, it may feel awkward to self-promote.
 You never want to wholly lose that sense of awkwardness--restraint helps--but you will have to get comfortable with some of it.

 ## Executive visibility